getify/You-Dont-Know-JS/types & grammar/ch5.md

 Not only does JavaScript have different *sub-types* of errors (`TypeError`, `ReferenceError`, `SyntaxError`, etc), but also the grammar defines certain errors to be enforced at compile time, as compared to all other errors which happen during run-time.

 In particular, there have long been a number of specific conditions which should be caught and reported as "early errors" (during compilation).
-Any straight-up syntax error is an early error, like `a = ,`, but also the grammar defines things which are syntactically valid but disallowed nonetheless.
+Any straight-up syntax error is an early error (e.g., `a = ,`), but also the grammar defines things which are syntactically valid but disallowed nonetheless.

 Since execution of your code has not begun yet, these errors are not catchable with `try..catch`, they will just fail the parsing/compilation of your program.